-Why?
-Partly geography.
-The coast here is rockier, with fewer developed access roads.
-Partly history — local governments have protected these areas from overdevelopment.
-And partly because tourists follow the guide books, which tend to focus on Estepona's main beaches and the Marbella corridor.
-The hidden gems get a paragraph at best.
+The coast here is genuinely rockier, with fewer developed access roads than the resort towns.
+Local governments have protected these areas from overdevelopment.
+And tourists follow the guidebooks, which tend to focus on Estepona's main beaches and the Marbella corridor — the quieter spots get a paragraph at best.

 We've lived here long enough to know these stretches intimately.
 On summer weekends when the main beaches are shoulder-to-shoulder with families and sun umbrellas, we slip away to these quieter spots.
 You can actually hear the waves.